CDCgov/abm-python-wrappers/docs/experiments.md

 #### Raises:
 - `ValueError`: If neither `config_file` nor `img_file` is provided.
 - `FileNotFoundError`: If the specified `config_file`, either provided or accessed by `img_file`, does not exist.
+- `NotImplementedError`: The class does not currently support specifying both a config file and an experiment history file.
+Nor does the class support specifying a config file path without specifying the experiment directory

 ---